 8. Star Atlas (ATLAS)

 Star Atlas is a metaverse project based on a game offering stunning graphics.
 The game shows the future — the year 2620 to be exact — where players can conquer land and collect resources in a highly futuristic setting.

 The metaverse recently partnered with iBuyPower, a PC manufacturer that’ll serve as Star Atlas’ hardware provider, in a deal that’s expected to expand the game’s membership.

 The game involves a metaverse token, ATLAS, which is earned by playing the game.
 Think of it as an average reward-based game where you earn coins as you play and accomplish things.
 But in this case, the rewards have the potential to make gains.

 The game is based on Solana, which gives it the advantage of low transaction fees as compared with Ethereum-based projects.
-Its market cap is $8.55 million and the coin trades for $0.003958 as of Oct.
-24.
+Its market cap is $42.27 million, and the coin trades for $0.2769 as of March 9.